georgetown-cset/fields-of-study-pipeline/README.md

 ## Overview

-This repo contains materials for the fields of study project (as described in ``Multi-Label Field Classification for Scientific Documents using Expert and
+This repo contains materials for the fields of study project (as described in "Multi-Label Field Classification for Scientific Documents using Expert and
-Crowd-sourced Knowledge'').
+Crowd-sourced Knowledge").
 This involves the following:

 1. Our starting point is our merged corpus of publications, specifically its English-language text.
 We use it to learn _FastText_ and _tf-idf word vectors_.